simplyseek/Blue/README.md

 # Blue Privacy Policy

-Thank you for choosing Bitzxier!
+Thank you for choosing Blue!
 This Privacy Policy outlines how we collect, use, and protect your data when you use our service.
 By using Bitzxier, you agree to the terms outlined in this policy.

 ## Collection of Data